-Rate changes must be approved by the Palm Beach County, Florida, Board of County Commissioners.
+Notes: Rate changes must be approved by the Palm Beach County, Florida, Board of County Commissioners.
 These rates do not apply to approximately 12% of the Department's customers in the service areas acquired through the purchase of the Village of Royal Palm Beach's Utility System and the absorption of the Glades Utility Authority (GUA).
 Rates effective with billings on October 1 of fiscal year unless otherwise indicated.
+(1) Effective with May 1, 2009 billings.
+(2) Effective with May 1, 2007 billings.

-(3) Water Restrictions Surcharge, in effect May 1, 2008 through April 30, 2009, calculated as 15% of the following charges: fire line base facility fee and potable water commodity fee for fire lines.
+- (3) Water Restrictions Surcharge, in effect May 1, 2008 through April 30, 2009, calculated as 15% of the following charges: fire line base facility fee and potable water commodity fee for fire lines.